Do you remember when you left school and were excited to start a new job, thinking you had left exams behind?

 1. Evaluate yourself often.

-Some companies offer annual employee reviews where you fill out a form for self-evaluation, and then meet with your supervisor to discuss areas of improvement.
+Some companies offer annual employee reviews where you fill out a form for self-evaluation and then meet with your supervisor to discuss areas of improvement.

 Notice how you react to others when things are going well, compared to how you handle stressful times.

 Noticing how you feel allows you to take stock and acknowledge when you have done well.
-It also helps you to identify areas where you could improve upon or grow.

 2. Step outside of your comfort zone.

 When you are feeling uncomfortable, it’s often a sign that you’re on the verge of transformation.

-For example, do you have an opportunity to try something new, such as training others, or speaking at a conference?
+For example, do you have an opportunity to try something new, such as training others or speaking at a conference?

 When you put yourself outside of your comfort zone and try something new, you will learn from the experience.

 3. Engage with others.

-Interacting with your co-workers allows you to find out more about them, their ideas, and values.
+Interacting with your co-workers allows you to learn more about them, their ideas, and their values.

-Keep an open mind that you will learn new things, and may even have your own views challenged.
+Keep an open mind that you will learn new things and may even have your views challenged.

-It will help you to become more discerning in your own ideas, values and needs.
+It will help you to become more discerning in your ideas, values, and needs.

 4. Figure out what you don’t want.

-Whether you are just starting out in your career, or you’re already a veteran, your professional needs will change over time.
+Whether you are just starting in your career or you’re already a veteran, your professional needs will change over time.

-If you are spending most of your working day performing tasks that you do not enjoy, it signifies time for a change – either within the company, or it’s time to move on altogether.
+If you are spending most of your working day performing tasks that you do not enjoy, it signifies time for a change – either within the company or it’s time to move on altogether.

 By identifying what you DON’T want, you get clarity on what you DO want.

 5. Ask for what you need.

-You get to choose your path.
 If you are in a good company, your manager will support you when you ask for what you need.

 Perhaps you need support on a particular project because you are working long hours and need a break.

 Learning is a life-long process.
 As you spend much of your time working, you have ample opportunity to learn more about yourself.

-Too often, people start out on a path to reach a particular position in their career or to obtain a certain salary.
+Too often, people start on a path to reach a particular career position or obtain a certain salary.